 Recommended: Cat Swetel's discussion of Ethic of Choice and Ethic of Care (starts at minute 42:50 of You Can't 'Organize' Your Way to a Future.
-Principles Matter, MapCamp2020 on Youtube)

-Image: by John Cutler

-Common Ground we create ...

-"requires continuing effort to sustain, extend, and repair common ground."
-Richard Cook

-TECHNICAI

-Image from: Unflattening, by Nick Sousanis

-LEADERSHIP

-Leadership Is/Isn't

-Leadership is hard to characterize for there are many styles and situations.
+Principles Matter, MapCamp2020 on Youtube) "And that means that we have to stop making crap.
+It's really as simple as that." - Allan Chochinov Image: by John Cutler It's work.
+Creating, repairing, extending common ground Common Ground we create ..."requires continuing effort to sustain, extend, and repair common ground."- Richard Cook- Richard CookEterenceE Leadership Is/Isn't Leadership is hard to characterize for there are many styles and situations.
 But what do we notice when leadership is absent?
 There's a sense that different ideas and disjoint agendas lead to pulling apart, not pulling together.
 Things don't get done, or don't get done in time.
 Indecision mires.
 Effort is wasted.
 This, even when the need of a moment looms large, and one might expect that to be sufficient to create an organic alignment of will that organizes effort and creates coherence.
 Leadership isn't making all the decisions, or even "just the important ones."
 But important decisions get made, because there is a sense that actions and effort will add up.
 Without control and coercion, the contexts and conditions are created for decisions to be made, and acted upon.
 It's about building organizational will - will to do, and will to not do.
 Prioritizing, focusing, building a sense not just of how fates are shared, but what can be done, to make things more the way we want them to be.
 Hierarchies are (just) one way that organizations meet the need for boundary spanning - for managing resources and priorities and creating synergies across teams, and teams of teams, and other organizational group(ing)s.
 The more we're seeking to create coherence around a purpose that crosses boundaries and extends out in time (because its ambitious, or bigger than a few can do in just weeks or months), the more leadership plays a role.
 Our jobs, salaries, play a part, but we're, you know, sentient and doing something meaningful, that contributes to better in some way, plays a role too.
 In an important sense, a leader holds a longer and wider frame on what it is they're leading on.
 Others do so too, but a leader is looking ahead, and across.
 So we have these interlocking, overlapping meshes of leadership frames (scopes, timeframes), to form something larger.
 We have initiatives, like leading across individuals or teams to get a tool adopted.
 And leading across teams to build and evolve a complex system.
 Whether informal or ad hoc (getting a tool or approach adopted) or formal (role based), we're leading across - intermediate goals, agendas, individual points of view.
 And time horizons.
 "It's so funny how often you lose sight of what your actual goal is Because you have so many intermediate goals" - Maria Konnikova

-Iceberg, or...
+Iceberg, or ...